Do you as a freelance contractor or consultant understand your supply contract and the legal implications that you are agreeing to?

 - BITE’S Credit Control service collects the contractor’s money in a timely manner.

 - BITE’S insurance service guarantee’s payment for satisfactory work completed within the contract terms.

 - BITE’S Professional Indemnity insurance covers contractors for reasonable professional errors or mistakes.

 The ‘safety net ‘ also helps provide or source the necessary contract advice to assess whether you may or may not be caught by IR35 and thus whether you can save approximately 20% of your pay, or make provision for payment to the Inland Revenue.

-No Job no fee guarantee disclaimer: Under the 10 step job search program, we can’t help you get a job unless you regularly visit our offices, attend training sessions and utilise the support provided to you.
+No Job no Training costs guarantee disclaimer: Under the 10 step job search program, we can’t help you get a job unless you regularly visit our offices, attend coaching and mentoring sessions, utilising the support provided to you.
 We work face to face with real people and you must work with us to help you.
 If then you don’t gain a job in the agreed time having attended the whole 10 step career coaching programme and used our job search database correctly we won’t charge you a penny and will refund the cost of any training you have undertaken that we have advised you to invest in!

-The Three Day Marketing Personal Brand Plan does not carry a no job no fee guarantee.
+The Three Day CV Marketing Personal Brand Plan does not carry a no job no training costs guarantee.

 However If you purchase one of our training modules separately, attend and are not satisfied with it we will refund your money.